Professor Nick Cutter

 - Broken Bird: Debatably.
-The Cretaceous seemed to have a more marked impact on her than it did on Connor.
+Spending a year trapped in the Cretaceous seems to have had a more marked impact on her than it did on Connor.
 After her return, she rarely shows emotion anymore.
 The exception is with Connor, as their relationship was only strengthened by their shared adversity.

 - Expository Hairstyle Change: Her hair grows longer while she and Connor are stuck in the Cretaceous, and she keeps it that way, marking her much cooler demeanor.